Kim Seon-ho: 2023–2024: Film debut, theater work, and return to television

-In winter 2023, Kim reprised his role as an aspiring photographer in the adaptation of the play Memory in Dream[sic], which was renamed Realise Happiness.
+In winter 2023, Kim reprised his role as an aspiring photographer in the adaptation of the 2019 play Memory in Dream[sic], which was renamed Realise Happiness.
 His character, originally named Eden, was localized to Korean as Kim Woo-jin.
-On October 20, 2023, Content Haap announced that Kim would be triple-cast in this role alongside Lee Dong-ha, and Ahn Woo-yeon.
-The cast included Kim Seul-gi and Kim Na-young as Lee Eun-soo; Im Chul-soo, Lee Si-hyung, and Choi Jeong-heon as Jeong Ji-yong; as well as Lee Ji-hae, and Oh Se-mi as Seo Tae-young, with alternating performances among the cast members.
-The play ran from December 5, 2023, to February 18, 2024, with all of Kim's episodes selling out, affirming his box-office draw.
+On October 20, 2023, theater company Content Haap announced that Kim would be triple-cast in this role alongside Ahn Woo-yeon and Lee Dong-ha.
+The play ran from December 5, 2023, to February 18, 2024, with all performances featuring Kim selling out.